Title IX Coordinator

 After receiving a complaint, the UWC uses investigators to gather evidence and then holds a formal hearing to determine whether a violation of University sexual misconduct policy has occurred.
 Sanctions include, but are not limited to, mandated training, reprimand, probation, suspension, and termination/expulsion.

 Complainants and respondents may choose advisors to accompany them at every stage of the process.

 The Yale Police Department (YPD) is staffed by sworn police officers who receive advanced training in crimes of interpersonal violence.
 If you would like to talk to a Yale police officer about your options, you can call YPD at 203.432.4400 and ask to speak with the Sensitive Crimes & Support Coordinator.
 They can talk to you about safety planning and inform you of your reporting options.

 You can always speak to a police officer without filing a criminal report.

-Pursuing a criminal complaint does not preclude you from seeking formal or informal resolutions with a Title IX coordinator or the University-Wide Committee on Sexual Misconduct.
+Pursuing a criminal complaint does not preclude you from seeking supportive measures through a Title IX coordinator or pursuing a formal complaint through the University-Wide Committee on Sexual Misconduct.